heidre/projectDesign/README.md

 <br><br>
 <b>ExposéMoi missed some words!</b>
 <br><br>
 ExposéMoi does not guarantee 100% accuracy in its results.
 The extension's algorithim uses the most common pattern of the passive construction (object + auxillary verb + past participle).
-As yet, this is the best algorithim for identifying most cases.
-The goal of ExposéMoi is to promote critical and active readers; the extension should be a starting point for more critical engagement and larger discussions.
+Curretly, we found this to be the best algorithim for identifying most cases.
+The goal of ExposéMoi is to promote critical and active readers and serve as a starting point for more critical engagement and larger discussions.
 <br><br>
 <b>Why can't ExposéMoi do ___?</b>
 <br><br>
 We designed ExposéMoi to be architecturally and functionally minimalist.
-This means that ....
+This means that its few functions facilitate a greater amount of possibile outcomes and responses.
+Furthermore, ExposeMoi's concern with accessibility and transparency also informed its design.
+We welcome your feedback and suggestions!

 ## Testimonials